snowplow/snowplowanalytics.com/_posts/2019-05-27-Interview-with-Alex-Dean-Event-Streams-In-Action/index.md

 ---
 layout: post
-title: "Interview with the author: Event Streams in Action: Real-time event systems with Kafka and Kinesis"
+title: "Interview with the author: Alex Dean on writing Event Streams in Action"
 tags: [analytics, data, big data, data science, business intelligence, machine learning, AI, data team]
-author: Alex
+author: Lyuba
 image: /assets/img/blog/2019/05/Event-Streams-Action.png
 category: Other
-permalink: /blog/2019/05/27/interview-with-the-author-event-streams-in-action/
+permalink: /blog/2019/05/28/interview-with-the-author-event-streams-in-action/
 discourse: true
 published: true
 ---
 ![Event Streams in Action][Event Streams]

+Snowplow’s Co-Founder and CEO Alex Dean recently completed his book Event Streams in Action.
+The book takes an in-depth look at techniques for aggregating, storing, and processing event streams using the unified log processing pattern.
+In this interview, Alex shares his insights on how businesses can benefit from ‘event centric’ data processing, his motivation behind writing the book, and more.

+*You can get your copy of [Event Streams in Action](https://www.manning.com/books/event-streams-in-action) and 40% off any Manning book by using the code **blsnowplow40.***

 ## Tell me about your new book!